mhjensen/TwentyThingstodo/README.md

  they can develop their own social and professional networks.
 A fully online first semester either for freshmen or new graduate students needs to account for this in the best possible way.
 A hybrid solution would make things much easier.
+Furthermore, there are many interesting educational research avenues which could be coupled to and coordinated by the Center for Computing in Science Education and similar research units.